“Buying the Dips” in Cryptocurrency

 - Set stops as needed.
 We always want to make the right moves, but no one is right all the time.
 If you need to, be ready to take a loss with a stop.
-If you have profits, considering taking some profits.
+If you have profits, consider taking some profits.
 No one can time every bottom or top perfectly, so lock in some gains when you have them.

-- Long downtrends in bear markets can last weeks or months in crypto (and Bull markets can last a long time to)… so be aware of the overall trend!
-Meanwhile, dips in a bull or stagnant market can last hours or days and rallies in a bear market can last hours or days as well.
+- Long downtrends in bear markets can last weeks or months in crypto (and Bull markets can last a long time too)… so be aware of the overall trend!
+Meanwhile, dips in a bull or stagnant market can last hours or days, and rallies in a bear market can last hours or days as well.
 It is general wisdom that one should avoid being a bull in a bear market, and avoid being a bear in a bull market.
 The trick is understanding what market we are in, in a long-term bear market you’ll want to buy slowly and be willing to take profits, in a short dip in a bull market you may want to spam the buy button.
 If you don’t know which type of market we are in, slowly creating a position and planning for the worst is far more conservative (assuming the asset is going to zero, and making sure you have enough cash on hand to buy all the way to zero, is about as conservative as it gets).
 You could buy dips from 2015 – 2017 and get rich in crypto, but in 2018 dips would leave a long term investor with heavy losses (NOTE FROM 2021: Turns out 2018 HOLD’rs were rewarded, still my point is, it doesn’t always have to be this way… dip buyers are not guaranteed a reward).